thelabnyc/django-oscar-bluelight/server/README.rst

 3.0.1
 ------------------
-- Improve performance of the _Add Products to Range_ functionality in the dashboard by utilizing batch inserts.
+- Improve performance of the "Add Products to Range" functionality in the dashboard by utilizing batch inserts.

 3.0.0
 ------------------